connamara/quickfixn/README.md

 To run the NUnit tests, run:

 ```
-unit_test.bat
+unit_test.ps1
 ```

 (This script expects `dotnet` to be on your PATH.)

-TRX reports of the test results (one each for NET Framework 4.5.2 and NET Standard 2.0) will then be available here:
+TRX and code coverage reports of the test results will then be available here:

 ```
 UnitTests\TestResults